rinha4.dotnet

 Getting Started

-Build the app:
+Restore and build the app:

-dotnet build src/WebApi/WebApi.csproj --no-restore
+dotnet build src/WebApi/WebApi.csproj -c Release --no-restore

 Run local stack: